gdepeute/dae.notes/estaff.notes.md

   - Others
 - Removed LOGIN role for Apple Maps
 - Worked with Jesse on his license tool

+- Updates
+  - AllScripts paid in full vs the reduced 10%

 # EStaff 2/13/23